 Edale Mountain Rescue Team Today

-Our callouts range from fallen climbers, horse riders, mountain and road cyclists, to lost and vulnerable people, gliders, hang gliders and para gliders, plus snow emergencies in all our surrounding villages and the suburbs of the towns and cities, including Sheffield and Chesterfield, as well as water incidents like the recent Whaley Bridge dam drama.
+Our callouts range from fallen climbers, horse riders, mountain and road cyclists, to lost and vulnerable people, gliders, hang gliders and para gliders, plus snow emergencies in all our surrounding villages and the suburbs of the towns and cities, including Sheffield and Chesterfield, as well as water incidents like the Whaley Bridge dam drama in 2019.
 In fact, wherever an ambulance cannot reach you, we will get to you, treat you, and bring you back to safety and care.

 We respond directly for South Yorkshire Police and Derbyshire Constabulary along with East Midlands Ambulance Service and South Yorkshire Ambulance Service.
 This is quite unique for a Mountain Rescue Team, where we are on call for two different counties.

 All team members undergo continuous intense training in trauma and medical scenarios and each team member goes through practical and written exams every two years to maintain their Mountain Rescue Casualty Care exam certificate.
 We train twice a month in every aspect of our work, search skills, crag rescue, stretcher handling, steep ground, map skills, medical, etc.

 All vehicles go through a pre-drive checklist and a weekly checklist and undergo a 6-monthly MOT and service, so we can be as sure as we can that they are as roadworthy as possible.